Alejandro12120/Fuolah/README.md

 1. Download the repository as a zip.
 2. Unzip the repository.
 3. Go to extensions and enable developer mode.
-4. Click `Load unpacked` and select your the repository folder.
+4. Click `Load unpacked` and select the unzipped folder.
 5. Enjoy

 ## FAQ